The Corinthian (novel): Characters

 Beverley Brandon – Melissa's brother, he is a wastrel & gambler, with a bad reputation.
 Despite having his debts paid by Sir Richard Wyndham he is again deeply in debt.
 He is not above theft & blackmail to save himself from financial ruin.
 Unfortunately his partners in crime discover he is trying to doublecross them, with terrible consequences.

 Cedric Brandon – Melissa's other brother, the elder son of Lord & Lady Saar.
 A rakish young gentleman of lamentable habits, and a disastrous charm of manner.
 He advises Richard not to marry his sister Melissa, and would gladly allow Richard to buy him a commission in the army, when sober.
 However he is only sober six hours out of the twenty-four.
 He calls in the Bow Street Runners when the family diamonds are stolen.

-(The name Cedric is one of Miss Heyer's many historical errors, having first been used by Sir Walter Scott in the novel Ivanhoe, published in 1820 – well after the period of this book – in mistake for the actual Saxon name Cerdic.)

 Lord Saar – Disreputable head of the Brandon family, living in Brook St. Deeply in debt, he is relying on his daughter Melissa marrying Sir Richard Wyndham to repair the family fortunes.
 He has taken to brandy in the face of his imminent ruin.

 Frederick Griffin – Cousin of Penelope Creed.
 A young man with a face like a fish and a wet mouth, being importuned by his mother to marry Pen Creed.

 Piers Luttrell – Childhood friend of Penelope Creed, he is secretly betrothed to Lydia Daubenay.
 He is twenty-one years old, and described as a pleasant-faced young man with a good pair of shoulders and easy, open manners.
 He was at Oxford with Beverley Brandon, and Beverley spends some time at his home.
 He discovers a body in the woods where he had arranged an assignation with Lydia Daubenay.
 Pen Creed believed herself to be betrothed to Piers and ran away to him.

 Lydia Daubenay – A rather silly young lady who is secretly betrothed to Piers Luttrell.
 She is a pretty girl, of about seventeen, small, plump, and brown haired.
 In an effort to hide her betrothal to, and meetings with, Piers Luttrell she pretends that Pen Creed (in her boy's disguise) is her suitor.
 Lydia faints after witnessing a murder, much to Pen's disgust.

 Jimmy Yarde – Thief whom Sir Richard Wyndham & Pen Creed meet during their travels.
 He is involved in the theft of the Brandon Diamonds.

 Horace Trimble – Thief in league with Beverley Brandon & Jimmy Yarde.
 His rank is probably false.
 Lydia Daubenay witnesses him commit murder in the spinney near Queen Charlton.
 He is subsequently arrested by the Bow Street Runners at Bristol.